ENA: Dream BBQ: Reception

 ENA: Dream BBQ has been widely described by critics and journalists as surreal.
-Dominic Tarason of PC Gamer wrote that the game preserved the "kaleidoscopic blend of aesthetics and animation styles" from the original ENA series, and described its world as being more immersive and its characters as more remarkable, but felt the description of "walking simulator" would be too reductive of the experience.
-Characterizing the game as "essentially an interactive acid trip", PCGamesNs Jamie Hore noted that the experience had a mix of platforming, puzzle solving and some exploration, which made it difficult to determine the game's genre.
+Dominic Tarason of PC Gamer wrote that the game preserved the "kaleidoscopic blend of aesthetics and animation styles" from the original ENA series and described its world as being more immersive and its characters as more remarkable, but felt the description of "walking simulator" would be too reductive of the experience.
+Characterizing the game as "essentially an interactive acid trip", PCGamesNs Jamie Hore noted that the experience had a mix of platforming, puzzle solving, and some exploration, which made it difficult to determine the game's genre.

 Upon launch, the concurrent player count reached almost 11,000 players.
-It was greeted with an "overwhelmingly positive" response, collecting over 9,000 reviews shortly after release.
+It was greeted with an "overwhelmingly positive" response, a designation for the highest quality games on Steam, collecting over 18,000 reviews less than a month after its release, with 98% of reviews being positive.
+Viraaj Bhatnagar of Game Rant wrote that the reviews showed the game was "one of the most well-received titles overall in 2025".
+Video game consultant Jordan Oloman wrote Postmode that "Dream BBQ is an ode to imaginational indulgence, and by far the best game I’ve played this year", rating the game 10/10.
 Yusuke Sonta of Automaton Media stated that the game's popularity soon resembled that of the animated series, and the multi-language voice cast helped users enjoy the game despite language barriers.
 According to Russian internet journal VGTimes, ENA: Dream BBQ was the eighth-most subscribed game on Steam with almost 30,000 followers as of March 27, 2025.
-On March 30, 2025, Toby Fox recommended the game on Bluesky.
+On March 30, 2025, Undertale and Deltarune developer Toby Fox recommended the game on Bluesky.